lasyan3/TrinityCore-Single/README.md

 ## NPCBots

-I'm using NPCBots (credit to [livingsacrifice](https://github.com/livingsacrifice/TrinityCore/tree/npcbots)) with some customizations:
+I'm using NPCBots (credit to [livingsacrifice](https://github.com/livingsacrifice/TrinityCore/tree/npcbots)) updated for the last TDB release and with some customizations:
 - Reduced damages: sometimes the bots were dealing way too much damages.
 I fixed that.
 - No hostility: bots are not hostile against mobs.
 That means if you're a thief, you can sneak around in peace!
 - More control to bots: new commands allowing to stop bots following you or even taking part to the fight (can be useful for some quests).